klaeff/terraformer/README.md

 ## concept

 The idea is:

-- have simple template files
+- step 1
-- have a context yaml file containing variable data
+  - collect all configuration within a single context yaml file
+  - configuration can come from
+    - environment variables
+    - config files
+    - terraform state files
+    - command executions
+    - ...
+- step 2
+  - use a simple go template
-- generate a terraform file
+  - and generate a main.tf file using the context data
+- step 3
-- apply terraform file to the infrastructure
+  - apply the main.tf file to terraform

 The template file should be simple.
 Ideally it is a flat list of resources.
 Programming logic and variable substitution is done by go templating.
 The context is a single source of data.
 Basically it is a yaml data structure which is accessible in the go template as `{{.}}`.
 This context is maybe generated as well and get's data from all kind of sources.
-Static configuration, calculations, environment variables, other yaml files, terraform state files, etc. Here we don't care about how this is done.
-The result is a main.tf containing all resources and all data.
+Static configuration, command executions, environment variables, other yaml files, terraform state files, etc. The result should be a main.tf containing all resources and all data.
 Apply this with terraform.

 ![terraformer](doc/terraformer.png)

 ## best practices